 A bearded dragon that hasn’t had a bowel movement in accordance with their natural schedule is likely either dehydrated, stressed, too cold, or possibly impacted!

-Consider the following suggestions below.
-However, if none of these work within 5 days, get your bearded dragon to the vet ASAP.
+Please Note: If NONE of the suggestions below work to get your bearded dragon pooping again within 5 days, get your bearded dragon to the vet ASAP!

 As such, you’ll want to drip a couple of drops on your beardie’s snout for them to lick off as extra hydration.

-Warm water works wonders when it comes to helping your bearded dragon not only pass a bowel movement, but also get over their impaction.
+Warm water works wonders when it comes to how to not only how to get your bearded dragon to poop, but also how to get over them over their impaction.

 The key is going to be making sure your bearded dragon is calm because if the bath stresses them out, this will only make matters worse!